Gaurav-88074/cgcode/3-2DTransformations/README.md

 # PRACTICAL 3
-**Write a program to implement mid-point circle drawing algorithm.**
+**Write a program to apply various 2D transformations on a 2D object.**

 ## OUTPUT
 `Figure`